Women's music: Development

+Social/political impacts

 Goldenrod Music Distribution, founded by Terry Grant in 1975, has been credited by Lauron Kehrer as a major influence in the launch of the women's music movement.
-Kehrer noted that although the organization was founded on the basis of helping women and lesbians, it was unable to work around the contradictions surrounding the company's ethics and place in a capitalist society.
+Kehrer noted that although the organization was founded on the premise of helping women and lesbians, it was unable to work around the contradictions surrounding the company's ethics and place in a capitalist society.

+In the later period of women's music, the focus became lesbian separatism.
+Most women's music festivals used either private land or one-time event contracts in order to ensure that they could exclude men from the space.
+Certain ones either excluded men above a certain age or did not even allow men.
+The most controversial shows were at the Michigan Womyn's Music Festival.
+The radical ideas from musicians crossed over into their music and their performances, which contained discrimination against other groups.

+Purpose and influence

-Lesbians additionally found ways to express themselves through musical composition.
-There are common European classical semiotic codes that have been used throughout centuries to express either masculinity or femininity.
-These musical gestures changed over time as the meaning of femininity changed, but they always kept to their purpose: truthful expressionism.
+There are common European classical semiotic codes that have been used throughout centuries to express femininity.
+These musical gestures changed over time as the meaning of femininity changed from the image of a beautiful woman gazed at from the male point of view to a woman's view of herself full of strength and inner charm, but they always kept to their purpose: truthful expressionism.

+Feminist musicians aimed to show a positive, proactive, and assertive image of women that not only critiqued the rifts in regards to gender, but also demonstrated the goals of the feminist movement in terms of social justice regarding gender and the right of privacy concerning abortion and birth control.
+With the goal of breaking down the gender divide and level the gender differences, some women in this genre of music "adopt[ed] male dress codes and hair styles".
+Women also voiced their opinions and the goals of the feminist movement through lyrics.
+In "I Am Woman", Helen Reddy sings, "I am woman/hear me roar/And I've been down there on the floor/No one's ever gonna keep me down again."
+Reddy creates a feeling of "girl power" that reflected the ambitions of the feminist movement.

+Lesbians found ways to express themselves through music.
 Ethel Smyth, a composer, encoded her lesbian life experiences in her music.
-Genders of composers, writers, artists, and more have a lot to do with how music is perceived and interpreted.
+The genders of composers, writers, artists, and more have a lot to do with how music is perceived and interpreted.
 Cues such as tempo, articulation, and other dynamics signify many different types of meanings – they are not standard.
-Each musician uses these codes and cues to suit their music, and thus express themselves through song.
+Each musician uses these cues to suit their music and expresses themselves through song.

-Feminist musicians aimed to show a positive, proactive, and assertive image of women that not only critiqued the rifts in regards to gender, but also demonstrated the goals of the feminist movement such as social justices regarding gender as well as the right of privacy concerning abortion and birth control.
-With the goal of breaking down the gender divide and level the gender differences, some women in this genre of music "adopt[ed] male dress codes and hair styles".
-Women also voiced their opinions and the goals of the feminist movement through lyrical contributions.
-In "I Am Woman," Helen Reddy sings, "I am woman/hear me roar/And I've been down there on the floor/No one's ever gonna keep me down again.
-Reddy creates a feeling of "girl power" that reflected the ambitions of the feminist movement.
+Additionally, as lesbian musicians expressed themselves through music, they broke the isolation of lesbians in North America.
+They let lesbians form a group identity and another possible coming-out process, such that they are able to hint about their identity to their families and friends by sending them recordings of lesbian musicians' work.